tongueroo/shipyard/README.md

 ## Why do this?

 Having one Dockerfile and docker image is the standard way of building docker images.
 However, for my use case, it was easier to build a cache image once in a while and have most of the dependencies cached in that cached image.
-This also speeds up deployment on a newly provision server as a docker pull is faster than building the dependencies in that case.
-Then the delta is built as part of the deploy.
+This speeds up development in most cases.
+This also speeds up deployment as a docker pull of the cache image is faster than building the dependencies fresh on a newly provision server.

 This cache docker image will inevitablely get slow as the delta between it and the final docker image grows.
 Whenver that happens this task provides a relatively quick way to update the docker cache image.

-Dynamically generating the FROM docker image name using the git sha allows different base images to be use in long running feature branches also.
+The docker cache image name uses the HEAD git sha to allow different base images among different long running feature branches.

+Ideally, the entire final docker image should be built and shipped as part of the deploy process but this was an faster appraoch for my specific use case.

 ## Installation